 You know how much I love to incorporate technology and add some FUN into learning at the same time!
 I just had to make a phoneme substitution game for Fluency & Fitness and Fluency Find It!

-The Fluency and Fitness slideshows have students reading a word, then a letter disappears, and another letter “flies” in.
+The Fluency and Fitness videos have students reading a word, then a letter disappears, and another letter “flies” in.
 Students then read the new word.
-Whenever they see the exercises, they have to do those until you click to the next slide.
+Whenever they see the exercises, they have to do those until they see the next word.

 My Fluency Find It games are a great way to work on skills, while building in some teamwork.
 I love watching the kids work together to say the answers and find the answer on the worksheet.